newdexterity/24dof-robotic-hand/CAD/fingers/proximal/README.md

+﻿# Under Construction

-﻿# Under Construction\n\nThis directory is currently under development.
+This directory is currently under construction.
+Content will be added in future updates.